Updated January 1 2020

 14.2 The Supplier may change these Terms and other currently valid agreement terms on the basis of changes in legislation, contractual usage in the field, or the contents of the Software, or for another reason related to the Software.
 By using the Software, the User approves the currently valid version.
 The Customer and the Accounting office must be notified of changes to the terms thirty (30) days before they enter into force at the latest either in connection with the Software or with a separate message.
 If the Customer or the Accounting Office does not approve the changes to the terms, they can terminate the agreement with a notice period of no more than six (6) months, and the changed terms will not enter into force during the notice period.

-14.3 Unless otherwise agreed by the parties, this agreement shall be in effect until further notice and the Customer may terminate this agreement with a notice period of one (1) month, and the Accounting Office or the Supplier may terminate this agreement with a notice period of three (3) months.
-A fixed-term Software user right is valid until the end of the agreed period.
+14.3 Unless otherwise agreed upon between the parties, this agreement shall remain in force for an indefinite term and the Customer may terminate this agreement subject to one (1) month’s notice and the Accounting Office or the Supplier may terminate this agreement subject to three (3) months’ notice subject to the provision that the agreement shall then terminate on the last day of the month when the agreement terminates.
+A fixed-term Software user right shall remain in force until the end of the period agree upon.

 14.4 A party may terminate the agreement in writing immediately if (i) the other party is declared bankrupt or placed into liquidation, or if it becomes permanently insolvent, performs transfers or actions that favor creditors, or (ii) if the other party is in significant breach of its contractual obligations and has not rectified the violation within thirty (30) days after receiving a notification from the other party on the matter.